pasientskyhosting/secure-mac-guide/README.md

 ## Determine keysize to use
 It seems there are different versions of the Yubikey out there.
 If you bought a recent one, you are hopefully lucky it supports 4096 keys.
-You can determine this by plugging in the Yubikey Neo and issue the following command:
+You can determine this by plugging in the Yubikey and issue the following command:

 ```
 $ gpg2 --card-status | grep -Fi 'key attributes'